 Newly created routes appear at the bottom of the Routes table.
 To make actions run using a route that is lower in the list, such as a Recast Proxy route, you must move that route above the Console Extension route in the table.

-To reorder routes, drag and drop them into the desired order.
+To reorder routes, drag and drop them into the desired order and save your changes.

 NOTE: Route ID values do not reflect the order of priority for routes.